Pawn structure: d5-chain

-e5 chain
+e5-chain

 Openings: Primary: French.
 Other: Nimzowitsch, Trompowsky, Caro–Kann (Advance Variation), Bogo-Indian, London System, Colle System, Sicilian (Rossolimo, Alapin, Closed, O'Kelly), Nimzo–Larsen Attack (colors reversed), King's English (colors reversed).

 Character: Closed/semi-open but sharp game.

 Themes for White: kingside mating attack, f2–f4–f5 break.

 Themes for Black: Exchanging the hemmed-in queen's bishop, c7–c5 and f7–f6 breaks.

 Due to White's kingside space advantage and development advantage, Black must generate counterplay or be mated.
 Novices often lose to the sparkling Greek gift sacrifice.
-Attacking the head of the pawn chain with ...f7–f6 is seen as frequently as attacking its base, because it is harder for White to defend the head of the chain than in the d5 chain.
+Attacking the head of the pawn chain with f7–f6 is seen as frequently as attacking its base, because it is harder for White to defend the head of the chain than in the d5-chain.
 In response to exf6, Black accepts a backward e6-pawn in exchange for freeing their position (the b8–h2 diagonal and the semi-open f-file) and the possibility of a further e6–e5 break.
 If White exchanges with d4xc5 it is called the Wedge formation.
-White gets an outpost on d4 and the possibility of exploiting the dark squares while Black gets an overextended e5 pawn to work on.
+White gets an outpost on d4 and the possibility of exploiting the dark squares while Black gets an overextended e5-pawn to work on.

 Modern Benoni formation

-Openings: Primary: Modern Benoni, Queen's Indian Defence, King's Indian Defence Modern Defence, Ruy Lopez, Italian Game.
-Other: Trompowsky, Ruy Lopez (colors reversed), Italian Game (colors reversed), Réti Opening (colors reversed), King's Indian Attack (colors reversed), Sicilian Defence (Moscow, Rossolimo).
+Openings: Primary: Modern Benoni, King's Indian Defence, Ruy Lopez.
+Other: Italian Game, Modern Defence, Queen's Indian Defence, Trompowsky, Ruy Lopez (colors reversed), Italian Game (colors reversed), Réti Opening (colors reversed), King's Indian Attack (colors reversed), Sicilian Defence (Moscow, Rossolimo).